 The Board also constituted Human Resource and Remuneration Committee as required under the Code of Corporate Governance comprising of the following Directors.
-During the year one meeting of the Committee was held and attended by all the members.
+During the year one meeting of the Committee was held and was attended by all the members.

-S.No.
-NAMES OF THE DIRECTORS DESIGNATION STATUS 01.
-Mr. Noor Muhammad Zakaria Chairman Non-executive 02.
-Mr. Ismail H Zakaria Member Executive 03.
-Mr. Zia Zakaria Member Non-executive
+NAMES OF THE DIRECTORS DESIGNATION STATUS

+Mr. Farrukh Yaseen Chairman Independent Director

+Mr. Suleman Ayoob Member Executive Director

+Ms. Munifa Ayoob Member Non-executive

-DIRECTORS' REMUNERATION POLICY AND REMUNERATIONS:
+DIRECTORS' REMUNERATION POLICY AND REMUNERATION:

-Through the articles of the Company, the Board of Directors is authorized to fix remuneration of Non-Executive and Independent Directors from time to time and approval of members in general meeting is required in accordance with the articles of the Company and requirements of applicable laws.
-The Board of Directors has developed a Directors' Remuneration Policy which describes in detail the policy's objectives and a transparent procedure for determination of the remuneration packages of individual directors for attending meetings of the Board and its Committees.
+As per articles of the Company, the Board of Directors is authorized to fix remuneration of non-executive and independent Directors from time to time and approval of members in general meeting is required in accordance with the articles of the Company and applicable laws.
+The Board of Directors has developed a Directors' Remuneration Policy which describes in detail the Policy's objectives and a transparent procedure for determination of the remuneration packages of individual director for attending the meetings of the Board and its committees.

-Salient features, amongst others, of the Directors' Remuneration Policy include that the level of remuneration shall be competitive and sufficient to attract and retain qualified and skilled individuals on the Board, there shall be no gender discrimination and the remuneration shall not be at a level that could be perceived to compromise the independence of the directors.
+Salient features, amongst other, of Directors' Remuneration Policy included that the level of remuneration shall be competitive and sufficient to attract and retain qualified and skilled individuals on the Board, there shall be no gender discrimination and the remuneration shall not be at a level that could be perceived to compromise independence of the directors.

-Details of aggregate amount of remuneration of executive and non-executive directors are disclosed in note 35 to the financial statements.
+Details of the aggregate amount of remuneration of executive and non-executive directors are disclosed in note 37 to the financial statements.